 Am I covered for motorcycling?

-Certain non-competitive off-road motorcycling can be covered at the Action Plus rate (100% supplement on Gold or 150% on Silver policies), but not stunt or jumping.
+Certain non-competitive off-road motorcycling may possibly be covered by requesting from our underwriters.
+They will look at each request on a case-by-case basis, but they will not cover stunts or jumping or competitive riding.
 Full licence is still required and conditions apply.
 Contact us for more information.

 Can I drive a car?